Jump to Section

 - Loss of appetite, nausea and vomiting

 The most serious cases of alcohol addiction can lead to the most serious alcohol withdrawal.
 Some people will suffer what is known as Delirium Tremens or the DTs during withdrawal.
 There’s really no way to know for sure whether an individual will experience DTs which is why it is not advisable to ever attempt to quit drinking alone.
-Call our helpline at 800-836-4134 for detox assistance.
+Call our helpline at 800-836-4134 Who Answers? for detox assistance.

 Delirium Tremens is characterized by the following symptoms during withdrawal: